-There are several key factors that influence how prehospital care is provided in the combat vs the civilian setting.
+Several key factors influence how prehospital care is provided in the combat versus the civilian setting.

 Factors influencing TCCC are: hostile fire, tactical and environmental considerations, wound patterns, equipment constraints, delays reaching higher levels of care, and level of first responder training and experience.
 These factors will be discussed more within this module and throughout the training.